 It almost goes without saying, but not every penny of your sale is going to end up in your pockets.
 In fact, taxes of over 40% are applicable to the sale of a self storage facility.
 Depending on your geographical location, you will likely pay:

 - Federal Income Taxes

 Throughout the process of the sale, marketing, legal and process fees can all be used as a way to deduct the amount of tax dollars paid.
 Beyond this, exchanging your self storage facility for a new property of equal or great value is also a great way to maximize your sale.

 1031 Exchange Self Storage

 A 1031 exchange completely eliminates any capital gains received from the sale of a self storage facility.
-However, it is important to note that meeting strict timelines and completing lots of paperwork is required in order to officially file a 1031 self storage exchange.
+However, it is important to note that meeting strict timelines and completing lots of paperwork is a requirement in order to officially file a 1031 self storage exchange.

 Self Storage Facilities Like-Kind Properties

-1031 exchanges are, well, “exchanges” that can be used to swap out one property for another.
+1031 exchanges are, well, “exchanges” that are useable to swap out one property for another.
 Under the eyes of the IRS, 1031 exchanges can only be used if the sold and purchased properties are considered to be “like-kind.”

 As they are no different than many private properties, self storage facilities can be exchanged for: